ScoutmasterBucky/ScoutmasterBucky/site/nova-lab/cub-scouts/down-and-dirty/index.md

 nova: down-and-dirty
 program: cub-scouts
 layout: nova-req
-lastUpdate: September 2020
+lastUpdate: January 2022
 hasNotes: true
 hidden:
-    - Requirement 2Bb stopped with "Show and explain"
+    - Requirement 2BBb stopped with "Show and explain"
 ---

 This module is designed to help you explore how earth science affects your life each day.